 Overall, I thoroughly enjoyed my stay at the Grand Hyatt Melbourne.
 The hotel is in a prime location, has comprehensive facilities and great dining options.
 The rooms are comfortable, and the Grand Club Lounge was a delight.
 I would not hesitate to stay here again when I come back to Melbourne.

-Read my latest Hyatt reviews and news & find out how to get a free upgrade, breakfast & free $100 credit at all Grand Hyatt hotels.
+Read my latest Hyatt reviews and news & find out how to get a free upgrade, breakfast & free $100 USD credit at all Grand Hyatt hotels.

 This review was written by Luxury Travel Diary contributor Lenard Lim.